 Bari will be lovingly remembered by his sister, Sherri Belland (Allen) and his children, Danny Allen, Dana Allen, Branda Garza (Allen) and her husband Mark Garza, Bari Allen and his wife Carlene Allen (Kelley), Thomesa Thomas, Rheanna Mayshark (Allen) and her husband Dallas Mayshark, Lilly Paynter (Allen) and her husband Patrick Paynter.
 Bari will also be fondly remembered by his12 grandchildren, McKenzie Robinson, Lauren Placher, Spencer Allen, Alexandra Allen, Cassidy Garza, Gage Garza, Dillon Allen, Jaysea Allen, Candice Allen, Aubrey Allen, Kristiana Thomas, and Alison Sheets; great-grand child, Owen Viratos; and sister-in-law, Sallie Allen; and numerous nieces and nephews.

-He was preceded in death by his parents, John and Vivian; brother, Gene Allen; and nephew, Neil Allen.
+He was preceded in death by his parents, John and Vivian; brother, Gene Allen; and nephew, Neal Allen.

 Arrangements in care of Bross & Spidle Funeral Home, Excelsior Springs.